codemagic-ci-cd/cli-tools/docs/keychain/unlock.md

 ##### `-pw, --password=PASSWORD`

 Keychain password.
-Alternatively to entering PASSWORD in plaintext, it may also be specified using a "@env:" prefix followed by a environment variable name, or "@file:" prefix followed by a path to the file containing the value.
+Alternatively to entering PASSWORD in plaintext, it may also be specified using the "@env:" prefix followed by an environment variable name, or the "@file:" prefix followed by a path to the file containing the value.
 Example: "@env:<variable>" uses the value in the environment variable named "<variable>", and "@file:<file_path>" uses the value from file at "<file_path>".
 [Default: '']
 ### Optional arguments for command `keychain`

 ##### `-p, --path=PATH`